ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

                 return {"action_dist": tf.distributions.Categorical(logits=action_logits)}

-One thing that can be enforced in :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` is checking the existence of certain input, output keys in the data that gets communicated into and out of RLModules.
-This will serve multiple purposes:
+In :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` you can enforce the checking for the existence of certain input or output keys in the data that is communicated into and out of RLModules.
+This serves multiple purposes:

 - It is self-documenting on what is the IO requirement of each method.
 - It fails fast. i.e. if users extend the modules and implement something that does not match the assumptions regarding the IO specs, it will inform them about missing keys and their expected format.
 For example, we always expect this RLModule to have a ``obs`` key on the input batch and also output ``action_dist`` key as the output.